19hours/sg-statutes/Acts/Bankruptcy Act.md

 100\.—(1) Subject to this section, the time at which an individual enters into a transaction at an undervalue or gives an unfair preference shall be a relevant time if the transaction is entered into or the preference given —

-(a) in the case of a transaction at an undervalue, within the period of 5 years ending with the day of the presentation of the bankruptcy petition on which the individual is adjudged bankrupt;
+(a) in the case of a transaction at an undervalue, within the period of 5 years ending with the day of the making of the bankruptcy application on which the individual is adjudged bankrupt;

 (b) in the case of an unfair preference which is not a transaction at an undervalue and is given to a person who is an associate of the individual (otherwise than by reason only of being his employee), within the period of 2 years ending with that day; and